-In 2009, Buffy Lord and Chris Dodig achieved a $600,000 policy limit settlement on behalf of a Western Massachusetts man who was injured in a hunting accident.
+In 2009, Buffy Lord and Chris Dodig achieved a $600,000 policy limit settlement on behalf of a western Massachusetts man who was injured in a hunting accident.

-Secured a $624,000 settlement in a Vermont motor vehicle case involving a fatality and a seriously injured individual.
+The DO&D team secured a $624,000 settlement in a Vermont motor vehicle case involving a fatality and a seriously injured individual.

-Obtained a $500,000 settlement, after the second day of trial, in a medical malpractice case involving a delay in diagnosing esophageal cancer.
+The DO&D team obtained a $500,000 settlement, after the second day of trial, in a medical malpractice case involving a delay in diagnosing esophageal cancer.

-Negotiated a $340,000 settlement on behalf of a young Pittsfield, Massachusetts, woman attacked and bitten by a large dog, and secured an additional $40,000 in workers' compensation benefits for the same client.
+The DO&D team negotiated a $340,000 settlement on behalf of a young Pittsfield, Massachusetts, woman attacked and bitten by a large dog, and secured an additional $40,000 in workers’ compensation benefits for the same client.

-Obtained a $250,000 settlement, representing all available insurance, for an individual who suffered serious injuries when he was struck by an automobile while in a crosswalk.
+The DO&D team obtained a $250,000 settlement, representing all available insurance, for an individual who suffered serious injuries when he was struck by an automobile while in a crosswalk.

-Settled a case involving back injuries sustained by a young woman in a motor vehicle collision for $230,000 just prior to trial.
+The DO&D team settled a case involving back injuries sustained by a young woman in a motor vehicle collision for $230,000 just prior to trial.

-Obtained a $100,000 settlement, representing all available insurance, for serious injuries suffered by an individual who was struck by an automobile while bicycling.
+The DO&D team obtained a $100,000 settlement, representing all available insurance, for serious injuries suffered by an individual who was struck by an automobile while bicycling.

-Secured a $100,000 settlement, representing all available insurance, for an individual who suffered serious injuries when she was struck by a passing automobile while standing beside her vehicle.
+The DO&D team secured a $100,000 settlement, representing all available insurance, for an individual who suffered serious injuries when she was struck by a passing automobile while standing beside her vehicle.